nurlanmusa/.musa/index.md

 [Notebook](https://colab.research.google.com/drive/1y7DyYHWc1oIhYZol0zVtGaz5YDVOxuL1?usp=sharing)

 The dataset contains up-to-date information about tech company fundings across the globe.
 The data attributes include - company name, website, funding stage, funding date, funding amount and the region.
 The Random Forest and Linear Regression models have been utilized.
+The project is in progress.

 ---